Vincent-Therrien/stelaro/README.md

 ### Full Installation

 You can install `stelaro` **with GPU support**, which accelerates the algorithms.
 This approach is recommended.
-Your system needs the OpenCL runtime to compile the full project.
+Your system needs the OpenCL runtime to build the full project.
 On Linux, follow this [guide](https://github.com/KhronosGroup/OpenCL-Guide/blob/main/chapters/getting_started_linux.md) to install the runtime.
-On Windows, install the OpenCL runtime from the vendor of your GPU.
-You may have to place the file `libOpenCL.so` (Linux) or `OpenCL.lib` (Windows) in the directory of the project to compile `stelaro` with GPU support.
+On Windows, install the OpenCL runtime from the website of the vendor of your GPU.
+After installing the runtime, you may have to place the file `libOpenCL.so` (Linux) or `OpenCL.lib` (Windows) in the directory of the project to build `stelaro` with GPU support.

 Install the full **Python** package with [Maturin](https://pypi.org/project/maturin/0.8.2/) by
 executing: